slemire/slemire.github.io/_posts/2020-07-11-htb-writeup-book.md

   - pdf
   - ssh keys
   - logrotate
+  - cronjob
+  - bash_completion.d
 ---

 ![](/assets/images/htb-writeup-book/book_logo.png)

-TBA
+I initially thought for Book that the goal was to get the administrator's session cookie via an XSS but instead we have to create a duplicate admin account by using a long email address that gets truncated to the existing one.
+Once we have access to the admin page we then exploit an XSS vulnerability in the PDF generator to read SSH keys for the low priv user.
+We priv esc using a race condition vulnerability in logrotate so we can backdoor /etc/bash_completion.d.

 ## Summary

 - Create an admin account with an arbitrary password by exploiting a flaw in the web application code
-- Read `/etc/passwd` and `/home/reader/.ssh/id_rsa` files by using an XSS in the PDF creator
+- Read `/home/reader/.ssh/id_rsa` files by using an XSS in the PDF creator
 - Exploit logrotate vulnerability to gain root access

 ## Portscan